ibm-cloud-docs/containers/cs_cli_install.md

 4. In the **Actions...** drop-down list, select **Web terminal** again.
 The terminal opens in your browser.
 5. VPC clusters: Configure access to external endpoints, such as the {{site.data.keyword.containerlong_notm}} API, from the web terminal.
 Choose between the following options:
     * Enable a [public gateway](/docs/vpc?topic=vpc-about-networking-for-vpc#public-gateway-for-external-connectivity) on each VPC subnet that your worker nodes are attached to.
 This ensures that the `kube-terminal` pod in your cluster is always deployed to a worker node on a subnet that has external access.
-    * Edit the `KUBECONFIG` file to use the private service endpoint for your cluster.
+    * Edit the `KUBECONFIG` file to use the private cloud service endpoint for your cluster.
       1. In the web terminal, edit the `KUBECONFIG` file.
         ```
         vim $KUBECONFIG